Scanners: Canceled remake

 In February 2007, Darren Lynn Bousman (director of Saw II, Saw III, and Saw IV) was announced as director of a remake of the film, to be released by The Weinstein Company and Dimension Films.
 David S. Goyer was assigned to script the film.
-The film was planned for release on October 17, 2008, but the date came and went without further announcements and all of the parties involved have since moved on to other projects, which wasn't made with because Cronenberg didn't give his approval.
+The film was planned for release on October 17, 2008, but the date came and went without further announcements and all of the parties involved have since moved on to other projects because Cronenberg did not give his approval.

 Television series

-Attempts to make a series include Dimension in 2011, Media Res and Bron Studios in 2017, and HBO, Media Res Studio, and Wayward Films in 2022.
+A television series adaptation was attempted by Dimension in 2011, Media Res and Bron Studios in 2017, and HBO, Media Res Studio, and Wayward Films in 2022.